notthehoople/learning_csharp/BasicsForBeginners.md

 A collection of conversion methods for changing variable types
 - Convert.ToInt32(s);
 ## DateTime
+- DateTime objects are immutable.
+Once they are set they cannot be changed
 - DateTime.Now          # The time now
 - DateTime.Today        # Today's date
 ```